Gladys Knight & the Pips: Honors, solo careers and deaths

 Following the group's amicable disbandment in 1989, Edward Patten and William Guest formed their own production company in Detroit, titled Guest and Patten Productions, later renamed the Crew Entertainment Company.
 Patten was diagnosed with diabetes, which led to amputations of his legs and being confined to a wheelchair.
 He died of complications from the disease on February 25, 2005, in Livonia, Michigan.
 William Guest continued to lead the company with members of Patten's family until his death from congestive heart failure in Detroit on December 24, 2015.
 Two years prior, Guest and his sister, Dame Dhyana Ziegler, PhD, released his autobiography, Midnight Train FROM Georgia: A Pip's Journey (Branden Books, Boston, MA, USA), about his life and career.
 In 2007, Bubba Knight and Guest, along with a third man, Neil Taffe (one of Gladys Knight's background singers), appeared in a commercial for Geico.
 On August 23, 1997, original Pips member Eleanor Guest died of heart failure.
 Langston George died on March 19, 2007, from congestive heart failure.

 Bubba Knight still continues to oversee his sister's career, by being her tour manager and occasionally joining Gladys onstage during performances.
 Gladys Knight recorded the theme song for the James Bond film, Licence to Kill in 1989, which became a top ten single in the UK.
 Two years later, she released her 1991 album, Good Woman, which included the top five R&B hit, "Men", and Grammy-nominated duet version of "Superwoman", recorded with Dionne Warwick and Patti LaBelle.
 A 1994 album, Just for You, featured the hits "I Don't Wanna Know" and her cover of Boyz II Men's "End of the Road", and went gold.
 Knight still records and performs today.
 As a member of the Church of Jesus Christ of Latter-day Saints, she sometimes leads the Saints Unified Voices choir.

 The group was inducted into the Rock and Roll Hall of Fame in 1996, the Vocal Group Hall of Fame in 2001 and received a Lifetime Achievement Award from the Rhythm & Blues Foundation in 1998.
 Gladys Knight & the Pips are ranked as the ninth most successful act in The Billboard Top 40 Book of R&B and Hip-Hop Hits (2005).
-They were also ranked No. 91 on VH1's Top 100 Artists of Rock n' Roll.
+They were also ranked number 91 on VH1's Top 100 Artists of Rock n' Roll.
 In June 2006, Gladys Knight & the Pips were inducted into the Apollo Theater's Hall of Fame in New York City.
 In 2017 the group was inducted into Rhythm & Blues Hall of Fame.